jgabunilas/python-api-challenge/README.md

 - Scipy - regression analysis
 - Requests - API requests

+## Project Summary

+This exercise analyzes various properties of local weather as a function of location, seeking to understand whether temperature, cloudiness, windiness, or humidity for a given city is correlated with its latitudinal positioning.
+It makes extensive use of the following tools:

+- Pandas - data cleanup and organization
+- Matplotlib - data visualization
+- Scipy - regression analysis
+- Requests - API requests

+---

 ## Part I: WeatherPy
 In the first part of this analysis, weather data retrieved from the OpenWeather API is organized to determine whether a city's latitudinal position may be related to various properties of the weather.